 Arts and Humanities Citation Index

-Indexes articles about topics in the arts and humanities (literature, music, film studies, etc.).
+Provides indexing coverage of the journal literature in the arts and humanities, including literature, music and film studies.
 Provides information on who has cited a researcher's work.
+Coverage: 1975 - present.
 How to export to RefWorks

 International Bibliography of Theatre & Dance